 SuperDARN is a global network of 36 HF radars designed primarily for studying high-latitude plasma convection (Greenwald et al., 1995; Chisham et al., 2007; Nishitani et al., 2019).
-Recently, the radars have also been used to detect HF radio attenuation during shortwave fadeout events (Watanabe and Nishitani, 2013; Berngardt et al., 2018; Chakraborty et al., 2018; Fiori et al., 2018), polar cap absorption events (Bland et al., 2018; Chakraborty et al., 2019), and auroral absorption events including PsA (Bland et al., 2019).
+Recently, the radars have also been used to detect HF radio attenuation during shortwave fadeout events (Watanabe and Nishitani, 2013; Berngardt et al., 2018; Chakraborty et al., 2018; Fiori et al., 2018), polar cap absorption events (Bland et al., 2018; Chakraborty et al., 2019), and auroral absorption events including PsA

+- 80 (Bland et al., 2019).
 HF radio attenuation events are identified in the SuperDARN radar data as periods of reduced backscatter power combined with a reduction in the background radio noise.
 The reduced backscatter power is caused by the attenuation of the transmitted radiowaves in the ionosphere, which often reduces the signal strength to below the detection threshold (e.g. Bland et al., 2018).
 The reduced background noise levels are caused by the attenuation of the background HF radio noise at the radar operating frequency.
-At the standard SuperDARN operating frequencies of 8-20 MHz, this background radio noise is produced mainly by lightning activity and propagates around the globe via ionospheric reflections.
+At the standard SuperDARN operating frequencies of 8-20 MHz, this background radio noise - 85 is produced mainly by lightning activity and propagates around the globe via ionospheric reflections.
 The noise measurements can be used to estimate the attenuation in decibels relative to a radar-specific quiet day curve using an approach analogous to riometry (Bland et al., 2018; Berngardt, 2020).
 However, due to the high variability of the noise at the SuperDARN operating frequencies, producing quiet day curves is not straightforward and the methodology is still being developed (Berngardt, 2020).
-Therefore, in this work we adopt a more qualitative approach based on visual identification of HF attenuation events in quick-look plots.
+Therefore, in this work we adopt a more qualitative approach based on visual identification of HF attenuation events in quick- - 90 look plots.

 In this study we have used ten SuperDARN radars located in Antarctica, and also an all-sky colour digital camera located at Syowa Station.
 The locations of the radars and the all-sky camera (ASC) are shown in Figure 1.
 The grey shading and magnetic local time (MLT) contours in Figure 1 relate to the example event described Section 3.
 The red circle shows the ASC field of view projected to 100 km height.
-The radar fields of view are shown in black, and beam 5 for each radar is shaded yellow.
-For simplicity, we show only the near-range field of view of each radar (180-600 km in range), which is the approximate area where the transmitted radiowaves pass through the D-region ionosphere.
-This estimate is based on the vertical extent of the radars' antenna radiation patterns extending from roughly $10^{\circ}$ to $50^{\circ}$ from the horizontal (e.g. Milan et al., 1997).
-Each radar's total field of view extends to over 3500 km in range, creating significant overlap between the fields of view which is useful for measuring the F-region ionospheric convection (e.g. Nishitani et al., 2019, Figure 1b).
+The radar fields of view are shown in black.
+For simplicity, we show only the near-range field

+- 95 of view of each radar (180-600 km in range), which is the approximate area where the transmitted radiowaves pass through the D-region ionosphere.
+Each radar's total field of view extends to over 3500 km in range, creating significant overlap between the fields of view which is useful for measuring the F region ionospheric convection (e.g. Nishitani et al., 2019, Figure 1b).
 Each SuperDARN radar consists of a linear array of log-periodic or twin-terminated folded dipole antennas which are phased electronically to produce a beam which can be steered in 16 different azimuthal directions.
-This beam is narrow in azimuth ( $\sim$ 3.5°) but has a wide vertical extent ( $\sim$ 40°).
-The 16 beams are scanned sequentially every minute, with a $\sim$ 3 s integration time for each beam.
+This beam is narrow in azimuth - 100 $(3.24^{\circ})$ but has a wide vertical extent (~40°).
+The 16 beams are scanned sequentially every minute, with a ~3 s integration time for each beam.